Skip to main content

 ASA RISE Will Change This

-Simply put, ASA RISE is a launching pad for the next generation of aging leadership.
+Simply put, ASA RISE is a launching pad for the next generation of leaders in aging.
 Our vision for ASA RISE is that it will lead to improved well-being across an increasingly diverse aging population by creating a BIPOC leadership pool that improves policies and programs at the local, state and national levels.

-• Provide training and mentorship in the field of aging on fundamental principles of advocacy, social justice and leadership development.
+• Fundamental training and mentorship in the field of aging, principals of advocacy, social justice and leadership development.

-• Build a national, cross-industry network of peers and thought leaders.
+• A national, cross-industry network of peers and thought leaders.

-• Complete a national project that contributes to thought leadership or innovates service delivery in aging as part of ASA’s On Aging Institute.
+• Completion of a national project that contributes to thought leadership or innovates service delivery in aging as part of ASA's On Aging Institute.

-• Deepen appreciation for the unique dynamics that come with being a BIPOC leader.
+• Deepened appreciation for the unique dynamics that come with being a BIPOC leader.

 ASA RISE Fellows will experience: